-Welcome to our pick of the best workgroup printers of 2021.
+Welcome to our pick of the best workgroup printers.
 These printers are essential additions to any modern office, especially busy ones were numerous PCs need to use the printer throughout the day.

 Sure, many of the best printers now come with network connectivity, but they can really only handle a few devices connected to them at a time.
 The best workgroup printers, however, are much more powerful, with on-board memory to store jobs as they are queued, which makes them excellent purchases for busy and growing offices.